redis/redis-py/README.md

     PUBLISH from the Redis client (see [this comment on issue
     #151](https://github.com/redis/redis-py/issues/151#issuecomment-1545015)
     for details).
--   **SCAN/SSCAN/HSCAN/ZSCAN**: The \*SCAN commands are implemented as they exist in the Redis documentation.
+-   **SCAN/SSCAN/HSCAN/ZSCAN**: The *SCAN commands are implemented as they exist in the Redis documentation.
 In addition, each command has an equivalent iterator method.
-These are purely for convenience so the user doesn\'t have to keep track of the cursor while iterating.
+These are purely for convenience so the user doesn't have to keep track of the cursor while iterating.
     Use the scan_iter/sscan_iter/hscan_iter/zscan_iter methods for this
     behavior.

-## More Detail
+## Connecting to Redis

+### Client Classes: Redis and StrictRedis

+redis-py 3.0 drops support for the legacy *Redis* client class.
+*StrictRedis* has been renamed to *Redis* and an alias named *StrictRedis* is provided so that users previously using *StrictRedis* can continue to run unchanged.

+The 2.X *Redis* class provided alternative implementations of a few commands.
+This confused users (rightfully so) and caused a number of support issues.
+To make things easier going forward, it was decided to drop support for these alternate implementations and instead focus on a single client class.

+2.X users that are already using StrictRedis don\'t have to change the class name.
+StrictRedis will continue to work for the foreseeable future.

+2.X users that are using the Redis class will have to make changes if they use any of the following commands:

+-   SETEX: The argument order has changed.
+The new order is (name, time, value).
+-   LREM: The argument order has changed.
+The new order is (name, num, value).
+-   TTL and PTTL: The return value is now always an int and matches the official Redis command (>0 indicates the timeout, -1 indicates that the key exists but that it has no expire time set, -2 indicates that the key does not exist)

 ### Connection Pools